bevyengine/bevy/_release-content/release-notes/partial_bindless_metal.md

 [Bistro] is a demanding, fairly realistic scene.
-While bindless limitations remain frustrating, especially on Mac where Vulkan isn't an option, it's lovely to see those performance gains, and to know that Bevy itself is no longer artifically holding our users back.
+While bindless limitations remain frustrating, especially on Mac where Vulkan isn't an option, it's lovely to see those performance gains, and to know that Bevy itself is no longer artificially holding our users back.

 [Bistro]: https://developer.nvidia.com/orca/amazon-lumberyard-bistro